 - Once you have located the lowest point of the ceiling, draw a line about a foot below this point.
 This will be the top of your slatwall installation.

 - Find and mark the wall studs.
 Wall studs are the inner vertical frames supporting your garage’s structure.
 If you install your slatwall by attaching it to the studs, it will have more support later.

 - Install J-Tracks at the end of each slatwall panel.
-Then take one of the panels and place it horizontal to the line you drew about a foot below the lowest point of the ceiling.
+Then, place one of the panels horizontally to the line you drew about a foot below the lowest point of the ceiling.
 Now drill a screw at each point along the stud line.

 - Repeat step 5 for all the panels.
 You will soon have a fully installed slatwall.

 Be sure to use screws that are long enough to penetrate deep (at least an inch) into the stud.

 This secures the slat wall to the stud so it doesn’t come loose when you hang something heavy on it.

 One of the most significant advantages of a versatile slatwall system is the thousands of available accessories.